flame-engine/flame/doc/tutorials/klondike/step5.md

 ```

 It would be a mistake to write `_whereCardStarted = position;` here.
 In Dart, that would just
-copy a reference &mdash; so `_whereCardStarted` would point to the same data as `position` while the
+copy a reference: so `_whereCardStarted` would point to the same data as `position` while the
 drag occurred and the card's `position` data changed.
 We can get around this by copying the card's
 **current** X and Y co-ordinates into a **new** `Vector2` object.